 This summer I’m slated to teach a two hour credit course on International Cultural Heritage Law in Malta through South Texas’ Malta program, alongside courses in Comparative Tax; and Democracy, Politics and Courts.

 The course will examine the intersection between law and material cultural heritage.
 It will show how domestic and international law works to resolve disputes over ancient sites, works of art, and antiquities.
 A particular emphasis will also be the legal instruments which prohibit the intentional destruction and wholescale looting of ancient culture.
 We will examine international conventions, domestic laws, and analyze the prominent cases which have arisen over cultural heritage disputes.

 If you are a law student interested in summer study opportunities, I hope you’ll consider it.

 The excellent Art-Law Centre has announced its call for papers for its “All Art and Cultural Heritage Law Conference” to be held in June 2016 in Geneva.

 This conference will host two panels: ‘Cultural Heritage in the Crossfire: Reality and Effectiveness of Protection Efforts’ and ‘Art and Cultural Heritage: What Is the Role for Ethics?’.
 The aim of the conference is to take stock of, and to further contribute to the recent discussions regarding the protection of cultural heritage from damage and the role of ethics in the art world.
 In particular, the Art-Law Centre is interested in papers pursuing normative, empirical, comparative or theoretical approaches.
 We welcome contributions from law and other disciplines, including philosophy, criminology, archaeology and history.

-Paper proposals should be emailed to the Art-Law Centre’s team email@example.com 29 February 2016.
+Paper proposals should be emailed to the Art-Law Centre’s team at firstname.lastname@example.org by 29 February 2016.
 Successful applicants will be notified by 14 March 2016, and would be required to submit a summary of their presentation by 23 May 2016.